ssonkiya/ssonkiya.github.io/_posts/2016-09-30-Topic-Modeling-the-New-York-Times-and-Trump.md

 ![center](http://robinsones.github.io/images/Trump_media_tweet.png)

-But so far this discussion of the media and Trump has mostly been anecdotal.
-I was interested in quantitatively examining how the media has covered Trump since the start of his campaign until now.
+I was interested in quantitatively examining how the media has covered Trump from the start of his campaign until now.
 For my initial exploration, I focused on extracting the topics of the New York Times' articles covering Trump.
 You can find all of my code and my presentation to Metis on [my github repo](https://github.com/robinsones/NYTimes-and-Trump).

 ## Creating the dataset